Leonetienne/GCrypt/GCryptCLI/readme.md

 --iobase-10   VOID   incompatibilities=[--iobase-bytes, --iobase-2, --iobase-8, --iobase-16, --iobase-64, --iobase-uwu, --iobase-ugh]   Interpret and format ciphertexts in base10

---puffer-output   VOID   Will digest the entire data before initiating any output.
+--buffer-output   VOID   Will digest the entire data before initiating any output.

 --lib-version   VOID   Will supply the version of GCryptLib used.